kcoffeydpt/R_code/README.md

 # R_code
-Just a repo to keep chunks of R code that I develop for analyzing data
+Just a repo to keep chunks of R code that I collect and/or develop for analyzing data